Samagra-Development/Samagra-Website/src/pages/team/index.md

       retail chains in Asia Pacific markets.

       A strong motivation to navigate and solve for India’s development puzzle through institutionalisation and tech brought her to Samagra.
+Namisha is the Program Coordinator of the  Saksham Haryana - Education team in Haryana and manages its daily operations.
     image: /img/namisha_7630.jpg
     linkedInProfile: https://www.linkedin.com/in/namisha-m-75a98014b/
     name: Namisha Mehra
-    project: " "
+    project: " Saksham Haryana - Education "
   - bio: >-
       Nawaz holds a Bachelor's degree in Aeronautics from Jamia Millia Islamia, New Delhi.
 Before joining Samagra, he was working as a Programme Associate